 Set up to support women who wanted to continue working in engineering after the First World War, the Women’s Engineering Society celebrates its centenary this year.
 It continues to champion women engineers and encourage young women into engineering careers.

 A former toolmaker for Formula 1 has used his engineering expertise to engineer bespoke wheelchairs that are lightweight, high-tech and allow users to travel over a wider range of terrains.

-Ultrasonic armour inspection
+INNOVATION WATCH - Ultrasonic armour inspection

 Technology developed at Cardiff University is making it easier to detect damage in body armour.

-3D facial recognition technology
+HOW DOES THAT WORK - 3D facial recognition technology

 3D facial recognition technology is becoming more commonly used for identification purposes.

 |Publications Officer||Portia Sale|